Vinsi/MusicSearch/README.md

 * How to setup

-  - Clone the master repo to your mac and run the project file
+  - Clone the 'main' branch repo to your mac and run the project file

 * App Features added